 As part of the overall communications strategy for campus, Wilson College has deployed a variety of signage across campus, within residence halls, academic buildings, common areas, and athletics facilities.
-Those signs include, but are not limited to, the messages, direction, and reminders listed below.
+Those signs include, but are not be limited to, the messages, direction, and reminders listed below.

-- Importance of getting the COVID-19 vaccine - Designate entrance doors for buildings - Reminders to wear personal protective equipment (PPE) - Reminders for personal hygiene including frequent hand washing and use of hand sanitizer - Instructions for sanitizing common spaces and shared equipment, utilizing sanitizing station supplies

-- Community Statement of Responsibility - Contact information for campus Pandemic Safety Officer - Reminders of COVID-19 symptoms and what to do if you get sick - Restricting campus access to students, faculty, staff, and approved visitors and vendors.
+- Designate entrance and exit doors for buildings - Social distancing guidelines, including remaining six feet apart, limited capacity for common spaces, dining areas and elevators - Reminders to wear personal protective equipment (PPE) - Reminders for personal hygiene including frequent hand washing and use of hand sanitizer - Instructions for sanitizing common spaces and shared equipment, utilizing sanitizing station supplies - Community Statement of Responsibility - Contact information for campus Pandemic Safety Officer - Reminders of COVID-19 symptoms and what to do if you get sick - Restricting campus access to students, faculty, staff, and approved visitors and vendors.